 Anesthesia and ventilation

 Anesthesia systems are laboratory essentials.
-UNO BV anesthesia systems are designed especially for low flows, incorporate active waste gas scavenging and have nose cones and induction boxes designed for rodents and small animals.
+RWD Life Sciences anesthesia systems are designed especially for low flows, incorporate active waste gas scavenging and have nose cones and induction boxes designed for rodents and small animals.
 A three-way valve ensures anesthtic gas is flowing only to components in use, preventing unnecessary user exposure.

 Ideal for small animal models, the VelO2x system was created to provide controlled and isolated environments.
 By simulating the conditions experienced within a diseased state, VelO2x allows researchers to better understand the impact that O2 levels have across various conditions.